Return to TiltPlate page

 Q) What happens when the wind really blows?

 return to the normal position as the wind subsides.
-Even that won't happen in most cases
+It won't

 unless the wind is from the right direction (from behind).
 The wind